How to use AI for data analysis in HubSpot: A practical guide

 2. Click Summarize, and the AI will generate its overview.

 3. Read through the key metrics and takeaways.
-Make a note of anything that surprises you or confirms something you suspected.
+Make a note of anything that helps confirm your successful strategies.

 Step 4: Ask the Breeze Assistant specific questions